Always here

 Agencies are not regulated and quality cannot be guaranteed.
 We provide fully regulated services that are inspected by the Care Quality Commission (CQC).
 We also provide full and exclusive training for our Care Workers, whereas private and agency Carers do not have comprehensive training.
 In addition to this, our services are also backed up with central support; this means you can count on us even if your Care Worker is sick or needs time off, as we can source a replacement to ensure continuity of care.

-Making the choice between Home Care and a care home for a loved one after a stroke can be difficult.
-Your decision ultimately depends on their care needs whilst keeping their best interests at heart.
+Making the choice between Home Care and a care home for you or your loved one after a stroke can be difficult.
+The decision ultimately depends on their care needs whilst keeping their best interests at heart.

 With our after Stroke Care at Home, you or your loved one can avoid the stress and upheaval of moving and continue to live in the familiarity of the home.
 If you or your loved one need continuous care, our Stroke Live-in Care is a great option.
 A Live-in Carer will move into the home with you or your loved one and provide care as and when it’s needed.

-However, if you or your loved one requires more advanced care after a stroke, it may be safer and more suitable to consider a care or nursing home where specialist resources can be provided.
+However, if you or your loved one need more advanced care after a stroke, it may be safer and more suitable to consider a care home or nursing home where specialist support can be provided.

 It’s estimated that over 100,000 people in the UK have a stroke every year.4 The impact of a stroke can be treated with some medications.
 This depends on the type of stroke and what caused it.
 Most people who have had a stroke are left with long term life changing impacts.